 - Time of the server request

-Our e-mails may therefore contain a so-called web beacon or similar technical means.
-A web beacon is a 1×1 pixel, invisible graphic associated with the user ID of the respective e-mail subscriber.
+Our emails may therefore contain a so-called web beacon (tracking pixel) or similar technical means.
+A web beacon is a 1×1 pixel, invisible graphic that is associated with the user ID of the respective e-mail subscriber.

 For each newsletter sent, there is information on the address file used, the subject and the number of newsletters sent.
-In addition, you can see which addresses have not yet received the newsletter, to which addresses the newsletter has been sent and which addresses have failed to be sent.
+Furthermore, it is possible to see which addresses have not yet received the newsletter, to which addresses the newsletter was sent and for which addresses the sending failed.
 In addition, the opening rate, including information on which addresses have opened the newsletter and which addresses have unsubscribed from the newsletter distribution list, can be discussed.

-The use of appropriate services makes it possible to evaluate the information listed above.
-In addition, the click behaviour can also be recorded and evaluated.
-We use this data for statistical purposes and to optimise the content of our news.
-This enables us to better tailor the information and offers in our e-mails to the individual interests of each recipient.
-The pixel-code is deleted when you delete the e-mail.
+Recourse to corresponding services enables the evaluation of the information listed above.
+In addition, it can also be used to record and evaluate click behaviour.
+We use this data for statistical purposes and to optimise the content of our messages.
+This enables us to better tailor the information and offers in our emails to the individual interests of the respective recipient.
+The tracking pixel is deleted when you delete the email.

-If you wish to prevent the use of the Web Beacon in our e-mails, please set your e-mail program so that no HTML is displayed in messages if this is not already the case as standard.
+If you would like to prevent the use of the web beacon in our e-mails, please set your e-mail programme so that no HTML is displayed in messages, if this is not already the case by default.

-The information is used to evaluate the use of the website, to compile reports on the activities on the website and to provide further services associated with the use of the website and the internet for purposes of market research and needs-based design of the website.
-This information may also be transferred to third parties if this is required by law or if third parties process this data on behalf of third parties.
-According to Google, the IP address will in no case be associated with other data concerning the user.
+The information is used to evaluate the use of the website, to compile reports on the activities on the website and to provide other services associated with the use of the website and the use of the internet for the purposes of market research and the design of the website in line with requirements.
+This information may also be transferred to third parties if this is required by law or if third parties process this data on behalf of Google.
+According to Google, under no circumstances will the IP address be associated with other data relating to the user.

 What are cookies and when are they used?

 Most web browsers automatically accept cookies.
 However, you can configure your browser so that no cookies are stored on your computer or a message always appears when you receive a new cookie.
-On the following pages you will find explanations on how to configure the processing of cookies:
+On the following pages you will find explanations on how you can configure the processing of cookies:

 - Apple Safari for Mobile [Link to: https://support.apple.com/de-de/HT201265]

-The deactivation of cookies can lead to the fact that you cannot use all functions of our Internet side.
+Deactivating cookies may mean that you cannot use all the functions of our website.
 Our legitimate interest forms the legal basis for the data processing described.

 What are social plug-ins and how are they used?

-You can use the following social plug-ins on our website:
+You can use the social plug-ins listed below on our website:

-Social plug-ins serve to make our Internet pages more personal.
-The plug-ins are deactivated by default on our websites and therefore do not send any data to the social networks.
-You can activate all plug-ins by clicking on the „Activate social media“ button (so-called 2-click solution).
-The plug-ins can of course be deactivated with a single click.
+Social plug-ins serve to make our internet pages more personal.
+The plug-ins are deactivated by default on our internet pages and therefore do not send any data to the social networks.
+You can activate all plug-ins by clicking on the "Activate social media" button (so-called 2-click solution).
+The plug-ins can of course be deactivated again with one click.

-If the plug-ins are activated, your browser establishes a direct connection with the servers of the respective social network as soon as you access our website.
-The content of the plug-in is transmitted directly from the social network to your browser, which then integrates it into the website.
+If the plug-ins are activated, your browser establishes a direct connection with the servers of the respective social network as soon as you visit our website.
+The content of the plug-in is transmitted directly to your browser by the social network and integrated into the website by the browser.

-Through the integration of the plug-ins, the respective provider receives the information that your browser has called up the corresponding page of our website, even if you do not have an account on this social network or are not currently logged in to it.
+By integrating the plug-ins, the respective provider receives the information that your browser has accessed the corresponding page of our website, even if you do not have an account with this social network or are not currently logged in to it.
 This information (including your IP address) is transmitted by your browser directly to a server of the provider (usually in the USA) and stored there.
-We therefore have no influence on the amount of data the provider collects with the plug-in.
+We therefore have no influence on the scope of the data that the provider collects with the plug-in.

-If you are logged in to the social network, it can assign the visit to our website directly to your user account.
+If you are logged in to the social network, it can assign your visit to our website directly to your user account.
 If you interact with the plug-ins, the corresponding information is also transmitted directly to a server of the provider and stored there.
-The information may also be published on the social network and displayed to other users of the social network under certain circumstances.
+The information may also be published on the social network and may be displayed to other users of the social network.

-The provider of the social network may use this information for the purpose of advertising, market research and needs-based design of the respective offer.
-For this purpose, usage, interest and relationship profiles could be created, for example to evaluate your use of our website with regard to the advertisements displayed to you on the social network, to inform other users about your activities on our website and to provide further services associated with the use of the social network.
+The provider of the social network may use this information for the purposes of advertising, market research and designing the respective offer in line with requirements.
+For this purpose, usage, interest and relationship profiles could be created, for example, to evaluate your use of our website with regard to the advertisements displayed to you on the social network, to inform other users about your activities on our website and to provide other services associated with the use of the social network.

-The purpose and scope of the data collection and the further processing and use of the data by the providers of the social networks, as well as your rights in this regard and the options for setting up your privacy, can be found directly in the data protection information of the respective provider.
+The purpose and scope of the data collection and the further processing and use of the data by the providers of the social networks as well as your rights in this regard and setting options for protecting your privacy can be found directly in the data protection information of the respective provider.

-If you do not want the social network provider to associate the data collected via our website with your user account, you must log out of the social network before activating the plug-ins.
+If you do not want the provider of the social network to assign the data collected via our website to your user account, you must log out of the social network before activating the plug-ins.

 We also take internal data protection very seriously.
-Our employees and the external service providers commissioned by us have committed themselves to secrecy and compliance with data protection regulations.
+Our employees and the external service providers commissioned by us have undertaken to maintain confidentiality and to comply with the provisions of data protection law.

-We take appropriate precautions to protect your data.
+We take reasonable precautions to protect your information.
 However, the transmission of information via the Internet and other electronic means always involves certain security risks and we cannot guarantee the security of information transmitted in this way.